krutikadhananjaydeshpande/Extensive-Funnel-Analysis/Conversion Funnel Analysis/README.md

     COUNT(DISTINCT CASE WHEN shipping_made_it = 1 THEN website_session_id ELSE NULL END) AS to_shipping,
     COUNT(DISTINCT CASE WHEN billing_made_it = 1 THEN website_session_id ELSE NULL END) AS to_billing,
     COUNT(DISTINCT CASE WHEN thankyou_made_it = 1 THEN website_session_id ELSE NULL END) AS to_thankyou
    FROM session_level_made_it_flags;

 This query analyzes the full conversion funnel, showing how many users reach each step of the purchasing process.

 ## Key Insights

--Understand where users are dropping off in the purchase process -Identify which steps of the funnel have the highest and lowest conversion rates -Compare the performance of different landing pages -Analyze the effectiveness of each stage in the purchasing funnel
+* Understand where users are dropping off in the purchase process
+* Identify which steps of the funnel have the highest and lowest conversion rates
+* Compare the performance of different landing pages
+* Analyze the effectiveness of each stage in the purchasing funnel

 ## Recommendations
 Based on the analysis, we can make the following recommendations:

--Optimize the step with the highest drop-off rate to improve overall conversions -A/B test different versions of the landing pages to reduce bounce rates -Simplify the checkout process if there's a significant drop-off between cart and purchase -Ensure product pages are informative and compelling to encourage adding items to cart
+* Optimize the step with the highest drop-off rate to improve overall conversions
+* A/B test different versions of the landing pages to reduce bounce rates
+* Simplify the checkout process if there's a significant drop-off between cart and purchase
+* Ensure product pages are informative and compelling to encourage adding items to cart

 ## Future Work

--Segment the funnel analysis by user characteristics or traffic sources -Conduct A/B tests on steps with low conversion rates to improve performance -Analyze changes in funnel performance over time -Investigate the impact of pricing, promotions, or seasonal trends on the conversion funnel
+* Segment the funnel analysis by user characteristics or traffic sources
+* Conduct A/B tests on steps with low conversion rates to improve performance
+* Analyze changes in funnel performance over time
+* Investigate the impact of pricing, promotions, or seasonal trends on the conversion funnel

 This analysis provides valuable insights into user behavior and website performance, allowing for data-driven decisions to optimize the conversion funnel and improve overall e-commerce performance.